間眅埶AV

 Level 1 Charging Outlets

-間眅埶AV has Level 1 charging outlets in the 6000 level of the West Parkade, and are available to any Indoor permit holder or daily parker.
-These Level 1 Charging Outlets are smart outlets which require a user provided cord, and will provide approximately 8km of range for each hour charged.
+間眅埶AV has 60 Level 1 charging outlets in the 6000 level of the West Parkade.
+They are available to any indoor permit holder or daily parker.
+These Level 1 charging outlets are smart outlets, which require a user provided cord and will provide approximately 5 to 8 km of range for each hour charged.
+Over an 8-hour day this represents more than 40 km of range more than enough for the average 間眅埶AV commuter to drive home

 Level 2 Charging Stations